kubeedge/kubeedge/docs/modules/devicetwin.md

  **dealDeviceUpdated**: dealDeviceUpdated() deals with the operations to be performed when a device attribute update is encountered.
                         It updates the changes to the device attributes, like addition of attributes, updation of attributes and deletion of attributes, in the database.
-It also sends the result of the device attribute update to be  published to the eventhub component] through the communicate module of devicetwin.
-The eventhub component further sends the received message to eventbus which publishes the result on the specified topic.
+It also sends the result of the device attribute update to be  published to the eventbus component] through the communicate module of devicetwin.
+The eventbus component further publishes the result on the specified topic.

   <img src="../images/devicetwin/device-update.png">

  **dealDeviceStateUpdate**:  dealDeviceStateUpdate() deals with the operations to be performed when a device status update is encountered.
                              It updates the state of the device as well as the last online time of the device in the database.
-                             It also sends the update state result to the cloud as well as the edgehub module (which in turn sends it to the eventbus module which publishes the result on the specified topic of the MQTT broker), through the communication module
+                             It also sends the update state result, through the communication module,  to the cloud through the edgehub module and to the  eventbus module which in turn publishes the result on the specified topic of the MQTT broker.

   <img src="../images/devicetwin/device-state-update.png">